 In response to this week’s Dailypost photo challenge, Landscape, I have used this photo that I took last year.
 I know that when I hear the word landscape, I usually think of rolling hills and sunsets or lakes surrounded by wooded enclaves.
 It’s rare that a cityscape comes to mind.

 This photograph is taken in my home town of Birmingham, England.
-St Philips Church which is the main cathedral of the city.
+St Philips Church is the main cathedral of the city.
 It was taken at the very end of March, so the trees are still quite bare.
 It’s a wonderful place to sit and relax in the middle of a bustling city.
 It is known to locals as Pigeon Park, due to the high volume of the birds that live there.

 I have always enjoyed photography, there’s something about its creativeness, especially in this digital age where we can process images without a chemical in sight.
 It’s immediate nowadays too.
-There’s no waiting for two weeks while your role of film is being developed at the processors.
+There’s no waiting for two weeks while your roll of film is being developed at the processors.

-As this was a RAW image, I was able to adjust the exposure levels quite a lot during post processing which was useful in producing the HDR image that is shown, HDR meaning High Dynamic Range.
+As this was a RAW image, I was able to adjust the exposure levels quite a lot during post-processing which was useful in producing the HDR image that is shown, HDR meaning High Dynamic Range.
 I hope you enjoy the photo as much as I have enjoyed taking and editing it.
 A brief glimpse into my home town.